Carl Van Vechten: Archives and museum collections

 Most of Van Vechten's personal papers are held by the Beinecke Rare Book & Manuscript Library at Yale University.
 The Beinecke Library also holds a collection titled "Living Portraits: Carl Van Vechten's Color Photographs of African Americans, 1939–1964", a collection of 1,884 color Kodachrome slides.

 The Library of Congress has a collection of approximately 1,400 photographs which it acquired in 1966 from Saul Mauriber (May 21, 1915 – February 12, 2003).
 There is also a collection of Van Vechten's photographs in the Prentiss Taylor collection in the Smithsonian's Archives of American Art, and a Van Vechten collection at Fisk University.
 The Museum of the City of New York's collection includes 2,174 of Carl Van Vechten's photographs.
 Brandeis University's department of Archives & Special Collections holds 1,689 Carl Van Vechten portraits.
 Van Vechten also donated materials to Fisk University to form the George Gershwin Memorial Collection of Music and Musical Literature.

 The Philadelphia Museum of Art currently holds one of the largest collection of photographs by Van Vechten in the United States.
 The collection began in 1949 when Van Vechten made a gift of sixty of his photographs to the museum.
-In 1965, Mark Lutz made a gift to the museum of over 12,000 photographs by Van Vechten from his personal collection.
-Included in the collection are images from extensive portrait sessions with figures of the Harlem Renaissance such as Langston Hughes, Ella Fitzgerald, Billie Holiday, Zora Neale Hurston, and Cab Calloway; artists such as Marcel Duchamp, Henri Matisse, Joan Miró, and Frida Kahlo; and countless other actors, musicians, and cultural figures.
+In 1965, Mark Lutz made a gift to the museum of more than 12,000 photographs by Van Vechten from his personal collection.
+Included in the collection are images from extensive portrait sessions with figures of the Harlem Renaissance such as Langston Hughes, Ella Fitzgerald, Billie Holiday, Zora Neale Hurston, and Cab Calloway; artists such as Marcel Duchamp, Henri Matisse, Gaston Lachaise, Joan Miró, and Frida Kahlo; and countless other actors, musicians, and cultural figures.
 Also included in the Mark Lutz gift is an extensive body of photographs Van Vechten took at the 1939 New York World's Fair as well as a large number of photographs depicting scenes across Western Europe and Northern Africa taken during Van Vechten's travels in 1935–1936.

 In 1980, concerned that Van Vechten's fragile 35 mm nitrate negatives were fast deteriorating, photographer Richard Benson, in conjunction with the Eakins Press Foundation, transformed 50 of the portraits into handmade gravure prints.
 The album 'O, Write My Name': American Portraits, Harlem Heroes was completed in 1983.
 That year, the National Endowment for the Arts transferred the Eakins Press Foundation's prototype albums to the permanent collection of the Smithsonian American Art Museum.

 The National Portrait Gallery, London, holds 17 of Van Vechten's portraits of leading creative talents of his era.

 More than 3,000 Van Vechten portraits, most of which come from the Library of Congress collection, are included in Wikimedia Commons.
 His public domain photographs illustrate countless Wikipedia entries on mid-century (mostly American) notables.
 See examples in the gallery below.